JuliaPluto/PlutoSliderServer.jl/README.md

 # PlutoBindServer.jl

 Web server to run just the @bind parts of a [Pluto.jl](https://github.com/fonsp/Pluto.jl) notebook.
+See it in action at [computationalthinking.mit.edu](https://computationalthinking.mit.edu/Spring21/week1/)!
+Sliders, buttons and camera inputs work _instantly_, without having to wait for a Julia process.
+Plutoplutopluto

 ## How it works